TryUnfurl

 • Click Regenerate preview to force LinkedIn to re-crawl the page

-5. Check image dimensions — use TryUnfurl to see the detected og:image size and confirm it meets LinkedIn's minimum requirements.
+4. Check image dimensions live — use TryUnfurl to see the detected og:image size, confirm it meets LinkedIn's minimum, and spot any other Open Graph tag issues.

 How to Clear LinkedIn's Link Preview Cache